BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 You can see floor monitors on the edge of every stage.
 It is always pointing towards the band, visible to the singer who often stands in the middle of the stage.
 This gives the band and the singer an idea of how they sound and how they are doing so far—having floors help performers and band with their pitching.

-Setting up floor monitors is easy.
-Just connect it to your mixer or amplifier.
+Setting up floor stage monitors is easy.
+Just connect it to your mixer or power amplifier.
 Make sure to test the sound and that it won’t interfere with your other equipment like a mic.
 It shouldn’t give off feedback too.

 9) Equalizer and other Rack Effects